Planetary Opposition 2025: Best Time to See Planets

 The opposite of opposition in astronomy is a conjunction.
 During the conjunction of a planet and the Sun, the planet is at the closest distance from the Sun in the sky.
 It’s the most difficult time to observe the planet because the Sun hinders the view.
 But there are other astronomical conjunctions that don’t involve the Sun: for instance, planetary conjunctions and lunar-planetary conjunctions.
 They are quite interesting to observe!

-Opposition is the best time to observe planets because they shine at their biggest and brightest, visible all night through.
-The good news is that you don’t need to catch the exact moment of opposition to enjoy the view.
-Get a stargazing app like Sky Tonight to easily find a planet in the sky, choose a convenient time, go away from the city lights and observe planetary oppositions in full beauty!
+Opposition is the best time to observe planets because they appear at their biggest and brightest and are visible all night through.
+The next opposition we’re looking forward to is the opposition of Saturn on September 21, 2025.
+Download the stargazing app Sky Tonight to easily find Saturn or any other planet in the sky in your location.

-Please, share this article with your friends on social media if you liked it.
+Please share this article with your friends on social media if you like it.
 We wish you clear skies and successful observations!